Finite quotients, arithmetic invariants, and hyperbolic volume: Periodic trajectories and arithmetic invariants

 \begin{corollary} For any pseudo-Anosov automorphism, the fundamental group of the mapping torus is normally generated by the periodic trajectories of the suspension flow.
 In other words, the union of the conjugacy classes represented by the periodic trajectories forms a generating set. \end{corollary}

-\begin{proof} As shown in the proof Lemma \ref{trace_field_pt}, any closed combinatorial path $\gamma$ in an irreducible directed graph $T$ is freely homotopic to a dynamical cycle $\xi_0\cdots\xi_n$ inserted with finitely many reversed dynanical paths $\bar{\eta}_1,\cdots,\bar{\eta}_n$.
+\begin{proof} As shown in the proof Lemma \ref{trace_field_pt}, any closed combinatorial path $\gamma$ in an irreducible directed graph $T$ is freely homotopic to a concatenation of finitely many closed dynamical paths or their reversals $\xi_0\bar{\eta_1}\cdots\bar{\eta}_n\xi_n$.
 It follows that attaching $2$--cells along all the dynamical cycles in $T$ will result in a simply connected CW $2$--complex, or equivalently, the union of the conjugacy classes represented by the dynamical cycles forms a generating set of $\pi_1(T)$.
 Then the normal generation of $\pi_1(M_f)$ by periodic trajectories follows from the $\pi_1$--surjectivity of the map $T\to M_f$ as provided in Proposition \ref{dc_pt_correspondence}. \end{proof}

 \begin{lemma} Let $S$ be an orientable connected surface of genus $\geq2$.
 Let $f\colon S\to S$ be a pseudo-Anosov automorphism.
 Suppose that $\rho\colon\pi_1(M_f)\to\mathrm{SL}(2,\Complex)$ is an irreducible representation whose trace field is real.